wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 <td>Avoid <strong>exceeding the monthly commitment</strong> for your instance by exploring dashboards and creating alerts.
 </td>
 <td><strong>Important:</strong> Use only if you have a billable commit contract with Tanzu Observability.
 <p>Displays a detailed breakdown of your monthly usage against your monthly commitment.
-Enables you to take appropriate action when usage reaches around 95% of your committed monthly usage.</p></td></tr>
+Enables you to take appropriate action when usage reaches around 95% of your monthly commitment.</p></td></tr>
 <tr>
 <td><strong>Usage (PPS) vs Remaining Balance (PPS P95) for Burndown</strong></td>
 <td>Avoid <strong>exceeding the burndown commitment</strong> for your instance by exploring dashboards and creating alerts.
 </td>
 <td><strong>Important:</strong> Use only if you have a burndown commit contract with Tanzu Observability.
-<p>Displays a detailed breakdown of your monthly usage against your remaining burndown balance.
+<p>Displays details about your usage against your remaining burndown balance and a breakdown of your usage per billing period.
 Enables you to take appropriate action when usage reaches around 95% of your burndown commitment.</p></td></tr>
 </tbody>
 </table>